obfuscurity/tasseo/README.md

 ### Dashboard Attributes

+Dashboard-level attributes are top-level variables defined in your dashboard configuration.

 * period - Range (in minutes) of data to query from Graphite. (optional, defaults to _5_)
 * refresh - Refresh interval for charts, in milliseconds. (optional, defaults to _2000_)
 * theme - Default theme for dashboard.
 Currently the only option is `dark`. (optional)